RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 ### The VARIANTS_CALLING workflow's steps
-1) An index of the provided reference is created if it does not exist yet.
+1) An index of the provided reference is created if it does not exist yet
-2) A dictionary of the provided reference is created if it does not exist yet.
+2) A dictionary of the provided reference is created if it does not exist yet
 3) The list of chromosomes or contigs in the reference is created for the GenomicsDBImport step
 4) Variants calling by sample is performed with the GATK HaplotypeCaller function
-5) A data base from variants calling by sample is generated with the GATK GenomicsDBImport function, and a list of the reference's chromosomes or contigs is created
+5) A database from variants calling by sample is generated with the GATK GenomicsDBImport function, and a list of the reference's chromosomes or contigs is created
 6) Variants calling for all samples (population) is performed with the GATK GenotypeGVCFs function, creating a single vcf file

 ## QUICK START

-To easily launch the workflow, use our runSnakemakeWorkflow.sh launcher:
+To easily launch the workflow, use the runSnakemakeWorkflow.sh launcher:
 ```./runSnakemakeWorkflow.sh --workflow VariantsCalling --workflow-path PATH/TO/CAPTURE_SNAKEMAKE_WORKFLOWS```

 Needed files: